aminsec/Sancity-Blogs/README.md

 ---
 ## Sancity Blogs
-Sancitys Blog is a modern, microservices-based blogging platform with AI-powered features.
+Sancitys Blogs is a modern, microservices-based blogging platform with AI-powered features.
 Built with Node.js and React, it offers real-time chat, AI-generated summaries, and secure private blog sharing using magic links.

 ## Features